Term for a special form of fertilization

-, the so-called irrigation fertilizer.
-The process was developed in the 1980s in the Netherlands for fruit trees to increase shoot growth, flower bud formation and yield performance.
-It plants in an artificial irrigation
+, the so-called irrigation fertilization.
+The process was developed for fruit trees in the Netherlands in the 1980s to increase the growth of buds, flower bud formation and yield.
+Plants are used in an artificial irrigation

-Fed fertilizer.
-In the case of vines, this is mainly the case with drip irrigation, in which each individual vine is specifically supplied with water by a hose system.
-The fertilizers are located in a container through which water flows.
-The easiest way to do this is with slightly soluble remedies such as nitrogen
+Feeded fertilizers.
+In the case of vines, this occurs primarily with drip irrigation, in which each individual vine is specifically supplied with water using a hose system.
+The fertilizers are in a container through which water flows.
+The easiest way to do this is with easily soluble agents such as nitrogen

 in the form of urea

 must be made water-soluble.
-For the barely soluble calcium
+For the hardly soluble calcium